-Set to finish by October 1st, the new Bancroft Way will feature a two-way protected bike lane that will connect Fulton’s protected bike lane to UC Berkeley’s bikeways and Dana’s Bicycle Boulevard.
-The new cycle track will allow you to bike uphill for the first time on Bancroft Way.
-Additionally, the new bus-only lane will be painted a terracotta color to make a clear distinction between it and travel lanes.
-The result is a safer path for bikes, faster lanes for buses, and shorter crosswalks for pedestrians; all with minimal impact to parking!
+The new Bancroft Way features a two-way protected bike lane (cycle track) that connects Fulton Street’s protected bike lane to UC Berkeley’s cross-campus bikeways and Dana Street’s bike lane.
+The new cycle track allows you to bike uphill for the first time on Bancroft Way.
+Additionally, the new bus-only lane is be painted a terracotta color to make a clear distinction between its bus priority and vehicle travel lanes.
+The result is a safer more efficient path for bikes, faster routes for buses, and shorter crosswalks for pedestrians, all on a nicely repaved roadway.

 The cycle track’s connection with Fulton’s protected bike lane will create the first set of connected protected bike lanes in the East Bay.
-This is the first step to our goal of creating a network of protected bike lanes around Cal’s campus, and ultimately all around the East Bay.
+This is a first step to creating a network of protected bike lanes around Cal’s campus, and ultimately in every city in the East Bay.
 Additionally, this intersection now has specific two-stage bike turn boxes designed to guide cyclists and alert vehicles through the left turn from Fulton’s bikeway to Bancroft’s cycle track, as well as through the right turn from Bancroft’s cycle track to Fulton’s bike lane.

 The terracotta bus-only lane will be an extension of the existing bus-only lane that spans from Barrows Lane to Dana Street.
 This provides bus riders an exclusive fast lane that should increase the reliability of AC Transit’s bus schedule, specifically that of the F, 52, 51B, and 49 bus routes.